ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 # Subscription

 _Subscriptions_ are the third family of possible operations in GraphQL.
-Like _query_, _subscriptions_ specify a set of fields to be delivered to the client but, instead of immediately returning an answer, **a result is sent every time an event happens on the server** after the client subscribes to it.
-Even though they are less common than _queries_ and _mutations_, they can be used to be notified in real time of a change in server-side data, such as the arrival of a new message on a chat application.
+Like _query_, _subscriptions_ specify a set of fields to be delivered to the client.
+But instead of immediately returning an answer, **a result is sent every time an event happens on the server** after the client subscribes to it.
+Even though they are less common than _queries_ and _mutations_, they can be used to be notified in real time of a change in server-side data, such as the arrival of a new message in a chat application.

-If we go back to our example, we could add a _subscription_ in a `MediasCounter` graphic component that would subscribe to the event of adding a book and then increment a counter.
+If we go back to our example, we can add a _subscription_ in a `MediasCounter` graphic component that would subscribe to the event of adding a book and then increment a counter.
 Here’s what would happen schematically:

 ![subscription_schema](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/graphql.subscription_schema.png)